iamdheerajjain/crud-dd-task-mean-app/README.md

 - `DELETE /api/tutorials/:id` - Delete a tutorial
 - `DELETE /api/tutorials` - Delete all tutorials
 - `GET /api/tutorials?title=[title]` - Find tutorials by title

+## Jenkins CI/CD

+This project includes a Jenkinsfile for implementing CI/CD with Jenkins.
+See the Jenkinsfile for details on the pipeline stages.